openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 - " "
 - "from"

-To allow these use cases to work, frozendict.frozendict is used as the base class of type object schemas.
+To allow these use cases to work, immutabledict.immutabledict is used as the base class of type object schemas.
 This means that one can use normal dict methods on instances of these classes.

 <details>